 I am designing a desktop robot that will guide youth through breathwork exercises to reduce stress.

-Users will place their hands on the robot and using biometric feedback based on sensors placed on the body of the robot, the user will be guided in personalized breathwork sessions powered by AI.
+Users will place their hands on the robot and using biometric feedback based on sensors placed on the body of the robot, the user will be guided in personalized breath work sessions powered by AI.

 Under development